Please contact our Facility Coordinator, Karyn Gumprecht, at (518) 237-0100, ext. 2358 to submit a facility usage request.

 - Fields – Varsity athletic fields are not available for rent during the varsity season.
 Fields approved for public use will be cared for to the satisfaction of the athletic director, the director of facilities and the building principal.
 The district, at its discretion, may limit the use of fields based on the condition of the fields.

 - High School Auditorium – Special sound, lighting, stage curtains and other equipment will be operated only by authorized district personnel.
-The “renter” is responsible for making arrangements with district authorized personnel and paying for their fee, in addition to the district fee, outlined herein.
+Arrangements will be made by the Facilities Use Coordinator.